 Aggressively Defending Against Drunk Driving Charges

-Like all states, Indiana carries strict laws regarding driving while under the influence of alcohol, drugs, or a combination of both.
+Like all states, Indiana carries strict laws regarding driving while under the influence of alcohol, drugs or a combination of both.
 These laws are strictly enforced and aggressively prosecuted in state courts in an effort to send a message to potential offenders and to protect the public.
 However, law enforcement as well as prosecutors can get it wrong and engage in zealous overreach efforts that violate your rights.
 At The Region Lawyers, we operate on the basis that you are innocent until proven guilty and that your legal rights in any criminal charge need to be vigorously protected.
 One of those rights is to have your voice heard in a fair and just trial.

 An Indiana DUI charge is a criminal matter and, like all criminal matters, it calls for a professional who understands the system and how to devise effective defenses that can minimize the damage to your life.
 Our Gary DUI/OWI defense attorneys bring over a decade of extensive state and federal trial experience to your case.
-In DUI cases, this is extremely advantageous as these charges are a complex mix of police procedure, technical standards for the operation and administration of chemical tests, and other factors.
+In DUI cases, this is extremely advantageous as these charges are a complex mix of police procedures, technical standards for the operation and administration of chemical tests, and other factors.
 Our attorneys are well-versed in all aspects of the law and procedure in DUI cases and can use this extensive experience in deconstructing your arrest to discover weaknesses and failings that may successfully counter the prosecution’s case against you.

 Arrested for an Indiana DUI?
 Get a free case review at The Region Lawyers by calling 219-961-3814 or contacting us online.